amajagh/portfolio/draft.md

 - Use first person
 - Be casual
 - Focus in techonology areas
-- Talk about reasons for any thing
+- Talk about reasons for any
 - Tuareg personality
   - amajagh
   - Tuareg quotes (see appendix)
 ## To do list
+- Narrow Screen
+- Mobile Screen
+- Content
+- Interactive - Menu selector
+- Interactive - Random Quote
+---
 - Interactive - JavaScript
   - Menu selector, according to section
   - Random quotes